The Once and Always King

 An extremely brief history of music theory

 500 BC: Pythagoras discovered the ratios of stringed instruments, out of the 3/2 ratio, he developed a seven-note scale (8 if you include the repeating first pitch).
 This also made the octave.
-Learn how to play a C Major scale for the right hand and the left hand.
+Learn how to play a C Major scale.

 566 AD (about that time): Gregorian Chants came to be; they used a strict scale system.
 I might discuss our modern incantation of the church modes later on.